kboghdady/youTube_ads_4_pi-hole/README.md

 ```
 sudo crontab -e
 ```
-Add this line to make it runs every 1 hours, but you can change it to whatever you like</br>
+Add this line to make it runs every 1 hour, but you can change it to whatever you like</br>
 ```
 0 */1 * * * sudo /home/pi/youTube_ads_4_pi-hole/youtube.sh >/dev/null
 ```